Hemasri-P/Project-HTML/notes.md

   - Traceability - who?, why?
   - maintain code quality and have consistency
   - Reduces risks , avoid errors - because there is a backup
-  - smooth process
+  - smooth process -> Change management.

 - Release management : the process of planning, designing, scheduling, testing, deploying, and controlling software releases.
   - Planning : to implement we have branching strategies
   - Governance : Access level for each branch like authority
   - Scheduling : Through Sprints in agile
-  - Automation : CI / CD ->continous integration & deployment , no human error
+  - Automation : CI / CD -> continous integration & deployment , to reduce human error
   - contingency : Backup plan , rollback old version

 ### SAAS : All web apps